 • Lower level structural upgrades for dedicated elementary program spaces.

 • Construction of specialized sensory-friendly environments; health and wellness areas and flexible community spaces.

 • Security upgrades include an entry control center, glazed windows, a pass through and storage for backpacks and additional security cameras.

 Site renovations will directly impact strategic organizational goals.

-- Increase # of Members participating in STEAM activities with external partners
+Increase # of Members participating in STEM activities with external partners

 OPTIMAL CLUB EXPERIENCE.